chenchunaidu/flutter-firebase/README.md

-# Flutter boilerplate
+# Flutter Firebase boilerplate

-Flutter boilerplate is a base setup that can be used for building all new flutter applications.
+Flutter Firebase boilerplate is a base setup that can be used for building all new flutter with firebase applications.

 ## Folder Structure